 MCEN 2000 (1) Mechanical Engineering as a Profession

-Provides an introduction to the profession of mechanical engineering Specific topics addressed include career opportunities in mechanical engineering, internship search skills, expectations for professional behavior in the classroom and in industry, and current events/ethics topics relevant to the field.
+Provides an introduction to the profession of mechanical engineering.
+Specific topics addressed include career fields and roles relevant to mechanical engineering, internship search skills, professional communication, workplace culture, and current events/ethics topics relevant to the field.
 Course format may include additional evening/weekend activities.

-Requisites: Restricted to students with 27-180 credits (Sophomores, Juniors or Seniors) Mechanical Engineering (MCEN) majors only.
+Requisites: Restricted to students with 27-180 credits (Sophomores, Juniors or Seniors) Mechanical Engineering (MCEN) majors, and IUT On Track applicants only.

 Additional Information: Departmental Category: Miscellaneous